-CSX will host the Virginia Avenue Tunnel Project quarterly public open house on Thursday, August 13 from 5:30 to 7:30 p.m. at the Courtyard Marriott Hotel, 140 L Street S.E.
+CSX will host a Virginia Avenue Tunnel project open house meeting today, November 12, from 5 to 7:30 p.m., at the Courtyard Marriott Hotel, 140 L Street, S.E.
 Members of the CSX project team and representatives from our design and construction partner, Clark/Parsons, will be available to answer questions and to provide project updates.
 There will be no formal presentation.
-All community members are invited. http://bit.ly/1ghghxt
+All community members are invited.
+We hope you’ll plan to join us.